ToxicEnvelope/XSYS-ransomeware-v2/README.md

     * Configurator.py     -   The main configuration module, handle MenuConfig.

-    * SuperBase           -   The main logic mudule, handle the core functionalities of Crawler and MailSender.
+    * SuperBase           -   The main logic module, handle the core functionalities of Crawler and MailSender.

     * XSYS.py             -   The main object that delegates all core functionalities